-Study shows young adults with addiction benefit from active twelve step group participationNovember 8th, 2012 in Addiction /
+Study shows young adults with addiction benefit from active twelve step group participationNovember 8, 2012 in Medicine & Health / Addiction

 Young adults undergoing addiction treatment benefit from regular participation in Twelve Step-based self-help groups after discharge, according to a naturalistic study published electronically and in the journal Drug and Alcohol Dependence.
 The study was conducted collaboratively by the Center for Addiction Medicine at Massachusetts General Hospital and Harvard Medical School and the Butler Center for Research at Hazelden.